pease/pease/README.md

-pease is an extension to the [spock-framework](http://spockframework.org/) that supports acceptance testing driven development (ATDD)
+pease is an extension to the [spock](http://spockframework.org/) framework that adds support for acceptance test driven development (ATDD).

+With pease you can use [Gherkin](https://github.com/cucumber/gherkin/) (known from [Cucumber](http://cukes.info)) to describe how your software should behave and generate a spock test.